Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

+P2, P8 and P9 self-reported that they felt addicted to their phones.
+They reported spending on average 5.7 hours per day on their phones.
+They mentioned the following symptoms: Time distortion (P2, P8), mild depression (P9), low productivity in studies (P8, P9), blurring eyesight and sore fingers (P2), and habits that could cause physical harm (P8 and P9 share a common habit of scrolling phones while walking).
+For participants who do not consider themselves addicted, some symptoms were self-evaluated: bad sleep quality associated with phone usage (P10), sometimes feeling anxious when scrolling the phone (P1), cannot stop scrolling (P4, P6) and habitually unlocking phones (all participants except P7).

+P8 and P10 expressed that they were worried about spending over two hours daily on WeChat to socialise with peers because of FOMO.
+P2, P3 and P5 expressed that their performance in study/internship had been less productive recently due to excessive use of smartphones:

-\textit{“I know that I spend too much time on my smartphone, it negatively affects me.\textbf{ I cannot focus on studying }and often drift away.
-Tried a few times to reduce screen time; however, I never succeeded.”} (P2)
+``\emph{I know that I spend too much time on my smartphone, it negatively affects me.
+I cannot focus on studying and often drift away.
+Tried a few times to reduce screen time; however, I never succeeded.}'' (P2)

+``\emph{Playing with my smartphone causes me to delay the hand-in of assignments.
+When the stress is high, it is more difficult to put aside my phone.
+This leads to a cycle of inefficiency and self-indulgence.}'' (P3)

-\textit{``I was troubled by the notifications.
+``\emph{I was troubled by the notifications.
 I fear that I will miss something important if I do not read them.
-Some reads make me \textbf{emotionally disturbing}, which affect my study and productivity.''} (P5)
+Some make me emotionally disturbed, which affect my study and productivity.}'' (P5)

-\textit{“Playing with smartphone causes me to delay the hand-in of assignments.
-When the stress is high, it is more difficult to put aside my phone.
-This led to \textbf{a cycle of inefficiency and self-indulgence}.”}(P3)

-P8 and P10 expressed that they were worried about spending over two hours daily on WeChat to socialise with peers, fear of missing out.
-Additionally, both interviewees are actively involved in Xianyu, a popular second-hand marketplace app.

-\textit{“I am a photography lover.
-I plan to sell my current camera and purchase another model.
-To make my items more visible, I need to refresh my sales on the app hourly.
-It‘s a habit now.
-Xianyu disabled their website marketplace years ago; \textbf{I have to use my smartphone to manage transactions}.
-It doesn’t cost me too much time.
-However, I usually check other apps after the Xianyu hourly refresh.
-This is the reason why I unlock my smartphone so frequently”} (P8)

-As P8 commented that customers could use Xianyu on laptop years ago, however, the company disabled the website marketplace to force the frequent users to download its app.
-P8 also described another example of Cainiao logistics.
-Cainiao planned to cancel the text message service of picking parcels and requested all users to download its app to receive parcel information before a planned date, which encountered heavy criticisms from various consumers.
-It seems that some companies were using cancellation of services as a strategy to persuade its users to accept its new service.